Why do you work at M.A.R.E.?

 Tiffany Pennington, Lesson & Barn Assistant:

-I work at M.A.R.E. because it provides me a chance to give back to my community by doing something I love.
-I started as a volunteer at M.A.R.E. when I was a kid and that evolved into taking riding lessons.
-I guess, I just could not stay away and now I have a job that is truly fulfilling.
+I work at M.A.R.E. because it provides me a chance to give back to my community while doing something that I love.
+When I was a child I was part of the vaulting program which evolved into taking riding lessons, then volunteering here.
+After years of absence, I guess I just could not stay away and now I have a job that is truly fulfilling.

 Jill Ogilvie, Development Assistant:

 When I first joined MARE, I saw one of their flyers posted at school and thought, what a great organization.
 I’d always wanted to learn about horses – though was never lucky enough to have one growing up as money was always tight around our house.
 I thought the two combined, horses and therapy, sounded amazing.
 So I found myself wandering out to the old facility and who did appear out of the barn mucking stalls – none other than Deb and Diane.
 That really spoke to me.
 Here was the executive director and head riding instructor, actually doing the dirty work.
 I was sold on the program from that point forward.
 When the leaders are willing to get in the arena and get dirty, I knew this was where I belonged.
 Not to mention the smiling faces beaming with joy on top of a horse riding tall and enjoying every minute of it.